symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Now, the only thing left to do is setting up the database.
 This is not
-something you are used to doing when creating Symfony applications, but to make a
+something you are used to doing when creating Symfony applications, but the
-lot of things configurable using an admin, the Symfony CMF needs a database.
+Symfony CMF needs a database in order to make a lot of things configurable
+using an admin interface.

-To get quickly started, it is expected that you have enabled the sqlite
+To quickly get started, it is expected that you have enabled the sqlite
 extension.
 After that, run these commands:

 .. code-block:: bash